What is the purpose of Hivpoint?

 Hivpoint is managed by the Finnish HIV Foundation.
 The HIV Foundation is not affiliated with any specific ideology or religion.
 The Foundation is managed and represented by its board, which consists of six members and six vice members.
-In 2020, the chair of the board is Linda Eklöf and the vice chairman is infectious disease doctor Jussi Sutinen.
+In 2021-2023, the chair of the board is Inka Hopsu (MP, The Greens in Finland) and the vice chairman is Petteri Keränen (a board member at Seta) and infectious disease doctor Jussi Sutinen.

 What is the yearly budget of Hivpoint and how is it funded?

-Hivpoint’s annual budget is approximately 1,2 million Euros.
-The main sponsor is the Funding Centre for Social Welfare and Health Organisations (STEA), whose financial support covers around 90 per cent of the Foundation’s costs.
-The Finnish Ministry of Social Affairs and Health funds projects such as Checkpoint Express (2017), which pilots a sexual health clinic providing low threshold STI testing services.
+Hivpoint’s annual budget is approximately 1 000 000 Euros.
+The main sponsor is the Funding Centre for Social Welfare and Health Organisations (STEA), whose financial support covers around 80 per cent of the Foundation’s costs.
+The Finnish Ministry of Social Affairs and Health funds projects such as Checkpoint Express (2017-2020) and Seksitautien jäljillä -project which is a three-year project starting in the spring 2021.

-Part of the funding comes from the cities of Helsinki, Tampere and Oulu.
+Part of the funding comes from the Helsinki city.
+The city of Helsinki provides financial support for the HIV testing service in Hivpoint´s Helsinki office.
 Private companies have also funded Hivpoint.
 In 2015-2019 Hivpoint received funding from GSK Finland.